 Have your Say about Agony Aunt, an Activity for Getting and Giving Advice

 What are your thoughts about this ESL speaking and listening activity?
-Have you tried it out with your students.
-Or, do you have another go-to activity that you like to use for problem and advice?
+Have you tried it out with your students?
+Or, do you have another go-to activity that you like to use for problems and advice?
 Leave a comment below and let us know.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other teachers, like yourself find this useful teaching resource.